Skip to content

 Overview

 Designed and built a fully autonomous Nerf turret as part of Trine University’s Robotics Senior Design capstone.
-The system uses OpenCV for real-time target tracking on a Raspberry Pi 4 (4 GB) with a custom power supply, gyroscopic aiming, and motion-prediction logic for moving targets.
+The system uses OpenCV for real-time target tracking on a Raspberry Pi 4 with gyroscopic aiming, motion prediction, and a multithreaded control architecture that keeps perception and actuation responsive on constrained hardware.

 Key Features